'Content Machines - Requies' is kindly supported by Stimuleringsfonds Creatieve Industrie, Cultuurloket DigitALL and Stiftung Kunstfonds.

 LI-MA

-As part of the festival, LI-MA presents a selection of archival works that trace a longer history of artists engaging with automation, generative systems, and the machine as creative agent.
+As part of the festival, LI-MA presents a selection of works that trace a longer history of artists engaging with automation, generative systems, and the machine as creative agent.
 Long before algorithmic content generation became infrastructure, artists were already probing what it meant to delegate authorship to a process, a program, or a circuit.
 Works by Raul Marroquin, Antoni Muntadas, Remko Scha, and Anika Schwarzlose & Brian D McKenna are drawn from LI-MA's collection to map some of that terrain.
 From Scha's aleatoric image grammars and

 Marroquin's scheming, self-aware computers, to Muntadas' dissection of the hidden codes embedded in media language and Schwarzlose & McKenna's inquiry into the strange agency of mining machines.
+Works by Remko Scha and Raul Marroquin from the LI-MA collection will be installed in the festival space, situating the programme within a longer history of artists working with generative systems and machine-based authorship.

 Silicon Plateau